yag1z04/yag1z04/README.md

 Here are some ideas to get you started!

-• 🏫  I'm currently pursuing a degree in Business Administration at Izmir University of Economics.
+• 🏫  I'm a student at Izmir University of Economics.
 • 🖥️  I'm currently learning Python, SQL
 • 📫  How to reach me: yagizavcioglu@gmail.com
 <!--